ycpcs/fys100-fall2016/labs/lab02.md

 }
 {% endhighlight %}

 Run the sketch.
 Yes, that's two smiley faces!
+But what just happened, exactly?
+What happened is that the first call to `drawSmiley` specified `200`, `300` as the values of the `smileyX` and `smileyY` parameters, and the second call specified `600`, `300` for those values.

 Now try changing the `draw` function to look like this: